osohq/oso/docs/getting-started/application/index.rst

 .. tip::

-    The ``allow_by_path`` rule is a custom rule in our policy that operates on an actor, action, first url path fragement, and the remaining path framements.
+    The ``allow_by_path`` rule is a custom rule in our policy that operates on an actor, action, first url path fragment, and the remaining path fragment.
 A ``PUT /expenses/submit`` request would try to authorize using the ``allow_by_path(actor, "PUT", "expenses", ["submit"])`` rule.
 See `our policy`_ for more detail.